-How Xbox One backward compatibility works: The Xbox 360 and Xbox games list and more
+How Xbox backward compatibility works: The definitive Xbox 360 and Xbox games list and more

 - Star Wars: Knights of the Old Republic

-And here's a full list of the Xbox 360 games that are currently available with backward compatibility for Xbox One:
+And here's a full list of the Xbox 360 games that are available with backward compatibility for Xbox One and Xbox Series X/S:

 - 0 day Attack on Earth